RDGCore/StreamCraft/README.md

-# TikCraft - TikTok LIVE Event Monitor for Minecraft
+# StreamCraft - TikTok LIVE Event Monitor for Minecraft
 <p align="center">
   <!-- You can place your logo URL here -->
 </p>

-**TikCraft** is a powerful desktop application designed for streamers who want to create a unique interactive experience by connecting events from their TikTok LIVE broadcasts to custom actions within their Minecraft server.
+**StreamCraft** is a powerful desktop application designed for streamers who want to create a unique interactive experience by connecting events from their TikTok LIVE broadcasts to custom actions within their Minecraft server.

-From running in-game commands when a viewer sends a specific gift to displaying on-screen alerts for new followers, TikCraft gives you full control to gamify your streams.
+From running in-game commands when a viewer sends a specific gift to displaying on-screen alerts for new followers, StreamCraft gives you full control to gamify your streams.

 ## ✨ Key Features